BeyondDimensions/PeerPack/ReadMe.md

   ```

   For more information and detailed usage instructions, refer to the PeerPack Documentation.
->>>>>>> master

 ## Contributing

 Contributions to PeerPack are welcome!
 If you'd like to contribute to the project, please follow these steps:

 1. Fork the PeerPack repository.
 2. Create a new branch for your feature or bug fix.